We're filling our homes up with devices that keep track of what we do, what we look like, what we say, what we watch and how we sleep.

 Check for a companion app

 While we're looking at the box of your smart home device for clues, look for those familiar App Store and Google Play icons.
-That means that there's a companion app that you'll need to download to either setup or customize your smart home device.
+That means that there's a companion app that you'll need to download to either set up or customise your smart home device.

 That can be annoying, and you'll be tempted to never open that app ever again once you're screaming at Siri to turn off the lights, but you really need to.
 Companion apps are where all the security settings are, and you'll need to dig in to make sure all the settings are to your liking.